- Working with synchronized data

 ---|---|

 Type group name | It is visible if only Group name in Source value is selected.
-Type name of group which exists in Active Directory. |
+Type in the name of a group which exists in your Active Directory. |

 There are three Jira fields that you can use to determine which user should be added to a group: